Use as a natural fragrance

 Swap out grocery items

-.
+Saigonese Photographer/ShutterstockInstead of buying a heap of herbs that will go bad in a week, replace them with essential oils.
+"The rule is to use one drop of essential oil per tablespoon of herbs in your favorite recipe," says Maat van Uitert, essential oil expert and founder of FrugalChicken.
 Essential oils can also be used in desserts.
 "If you love chocolate mint patties, you can make a homemade version using one drop of peppermint—and, if you're trying to lose weight and don't like the taste of water, you can add one drop of orange essential oil to 8 ounces of water to make it more palatable."
 You can also add 1 to 2 drops of lemon essential oil to your water bottle to give it some zing.
-Here are other genius mix-ins to make water more interesting
+Here are other genius mix-ins to make water more interesting.

 Content continues below ad